-After qualifying as an Emergency Medical Technician (EMT) Richard gained experience crewing Double Staffed Ambulances and Rapid Response Vehicles attending all nature of 999 calls.
-Through qualification as a Paramedic Richard achieved a Certificate of Higher Education in Emergency Medical Care through the University of East Anglia.
+After qualifying as an Emergency Medical Technician (EMT) he gained experience crewing Double Staffed Ambulances and Rapid Response Vehicles, attending all nature of 999 calls.
+Through qualification as a Paramedic, he achieved a Certificate of Higher Education in Emergency Medical Care through the University of East Anglia.

-During his time on HART Richard gained qualifications, experience and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue and Rescue at Height.
+During his time on HART, Richard gained qualifications, experience, and expertise in CBRNe, HazMat, Major Incidents, Mass Casualty Incidents, Water Rescue, Confined Space Rescue, and Rescue at Height.

-Fuchs, S. and Klein, B. L., 2019.
-Paediatric Education for Prehospital Professionals.
-3rd ed rev. Burlington: Jones & Barlett Learning.
+Fuchs, S., Klein, B. L., 2019.
+Paediatric Education for Prehospital Professionals, 3rd ed rev (Burlington: Jones & Barlett Learning).